Immunization Fees (143 KB PDF)

 Along with your kindergartener, your teenager may need additional vaccines as well—all 11-18 year olds need a Tdap, at least one Menactra vaccine to prevent meningitis, and three “Human Papilloma Virus” vaccines—this is often referred to as the HPV vaccine.
 The HPV vaccine gives lifetime protection against the viruses that cause cervical cancer and other genital cancers and warts.
 Your teen may also need a second varicella, if this vaccine wasn’t given earlier.

-To find our clinics, visit our Clinic Locations page or call our Immunization Information Line at 385-468-7468
+To find our clinics, visit our Clinic Locations page or call our Immunization Scheduling Line at 385-468-SHOT(7468)

 For complete information on immunizations schedules and recommendations for children, adolescents, and adults, visit the Immunize Utah website.